ros2/design/articles/actions.md

 The purpose of this service is to send a goal to the action server.
 It is the first service called to begin an action, and is expected to return quickly.
-The description of the goal in the request is user-define as part of the [Action Interface Definition](#action-interface-definition).
+The description of the goal in the request is user-defined as part of the [Action Interface Definition](#action-interface-definition).

 The QoS settings of this service should be set so the client is guaranteed to receive a response or an action could be executed without a client being aware of it.